kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

 ### Negative Consequences

-* requires a lot of manual work
+* requires some manual work to define MTPs
 * everything in the option section
   * to have performance consequences it requires knowledge of all services that consume API of the service being migrated (you can always do `from: Mesh`)
   * breaking "top-level targetRef selects proxy to configure" rule